 Rothenburg ob der Tauber is a medieval town on the outskirts of Stuttgart and near Nuremberg.
-One sight of the town is bound to transport you to the middle ages.
-Its cobblestoned streets and timber houses provide the ideal serene setting to spend a romantic evening with a loved one, so pack one of these top travel purses for a night out on the town.
+One sight of the town is bound to transport you to the Middle Ages.
+Its cobblestone streets and half-timbered houses provide the ideal serene setting to spend a romantic evening with a loved one, so pack one of these top travel purses for a night out on the town.

-You can visit some prominent landmarks on your trip to Rothenburg ob der Tauber and enjoy the artistic architecture of the Middle Ages, including the remains of its old town walls.
+You can stop by some prominent landmarks on your trip to Rothenburg ob der Tauber and enjoy the artistic architecture of the Middle Ages, including the remains of its old town walls.

 Suppose you’re visiting during the winter season.
 In that case, snow and Christmas lighting further accentuate the simple village’s beauty, transforming it into a town right out of a Disney movie.
-The town is located only 115 km from Stuttgart, so you can easily take a day trip and return to your lodgings in the evening.
+The town is only 115 km from Stuttgart, so you can easily take a day trip and return to your lodgings in the evening.

 Besides that, the streets sell delicious German treats throughout the evening, so you can enjoy the view while indulging in German food culture.
 Beyond the town’s beauty, there are plenty of great things to do in Rothenburg ob der Tauber.

-On the other hand, the small town’s rustic medieval structures are overshadowed by the Schwerin Castle.
+On the other hand, the small town’s rustic medieval structures are overshadowed by Schwerin Castle.
 The castle is one of the most popular tourist locations in the country.

 It is built on an island between two of the seven lakes around Schwerin, namely Lake Schwerin and Lake Burgee.
 That’s why you’ll have to take a short boat ride to reach the castle and explore it with your children.

 Furthermore, visiting renowned tourist attractions like the State Art Museum can be a fantastic learning experience for you and your children.
 Similarly, you can enjoy a peaceful evening appreciating the artistic aspects of classical music at the town’s Opera Festival.

 See Related: Most Beautiful Villages in the Netherlands

 Nuremberg is a famous town in Germany known for the historical occurrences in its vicinity that shaped 20th-century Germany.
-Apart from the landmarks and exhibitions related to the Nuremberg Trials, there’s a lot to witness in the town.
+Apart from the landmarks and exhibitions related to the Nuremberg Trials, there’s much to witness in the town.

 Most importantly, the small village is dotted with beautiful architectural monuments, some of which have existed for more than a millennium.
-The town’s considerable heritage was destroyed during World War II, but it was rebuilt nevertheless and restored with its original version’s intricacy.
+The town’s considerable heritage was destroyed during World War II, but it was rebuilt and restored with its original version’s intricacy.

 See Related: Best Travel Accessories